alisktl/temporal-java-examples/core/external-microservice/README.md

 # Greeting Workflow with Temporal Using External Microservice

-This project demonstrates using Temporal for orchestrating workflows that interact with an **external microservice**.
+This example demonstrates using Temporal for orchestrating workflows that interact with an **external microservice**.
 The example includes a simple workflow, `GreetingWorkflow`, that generates personalized greetings and farewells in Spanish by making HTTP requests to an external microservice.

 The workflow coordinates activities defined in `GreetingActivities`, such as fetching a Spanish greeting and farewell for a given name.
 These activities use the `GreetingActivitiesImpl` class to call the external microservice via RESTful APIs to retrieve the appropriate messages.